0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 - Manage your own account, including your MPC tokens and becoming a Node Operator.
 - Create local references of contracts and accounts to help you keep track of already deployed contracts.

-Partisia blockchain browser can be used with the TestNet and the MainNet:
+Partisia Blockchain browser can be used with the TestNet and the MainNet:

 - [TestNet](https://browser.testnet.partisiablockchain.com)
 - [MainNet](https://browser.partisiablockchain.com)